bureauworks/slate/source/index.html.md

 ## Create Project

 > Request with this `model` in the body of the request, where `sourceLanguage` and `targetLanguages` are codes from the Language API, and `services` are IDs from the Service API.
+You can provide a `projectType` to communicate the kind of project, for example, `AEM` for Adobe Experience Manager, or `Finance` to offer some background on the content at hand.

 ```json
 {